wbinnssmith/awesome-promises/README.md

 * [p-map-series](https://github.com/sindresorhus/p-map-series) - Map over promises serially
 * [p-reduce](https://github.com/sindresorhus/p-reduce) - Reduce a list of values using promises into a promise for a value
 * [p-props](https://github.com/sindresorhus/p-props) - Like `Promise.all()` but for `Map` and `Object`
-* [delay](https://github.com/sindresorhus/delay) - Delay a promise a specified amount of time.

 ### Others
 * [promise-method](https://github.com/wbinnssmith/promise-method) - Standalone `bluebird.method`.
 Turn a synchronously-returning method into a promise-returning one.